How medications help treat behavioral health and severe mental illness

 Prioritizing patient whole health

-Improved methods in delivering long-acting medication
+Improved methods in delivering fast-acting medication

 The use of genomics in treating SMI